StandardizedXML/Standardized_XML/README.md

 - .XLSX illustrating tag names and descriptions of each

 ## v3.0
-A more robust structure that expands on the name:value pairs to include additional options fields, enabling more advanced functions
+(v3.0 is a proposed structure for future updates and has not been implemented yet) A more robust structure that expands on the name:value pairs to include additional options fields, enabling more advanced functions
 - .PPT explaining:
   - Changes from v2.9 to v3.0